AustinCodingAcademy/ACA_academicManagerTraining/steps/classSupportProcess.md

 1. **Project Time** *(90 min)*: With a mandatory start time of 7:30 p.m. this section is the most important time of class.
 This is the section of class where students get to work together on the project of the day while the Instructor floats the classroom making themselves available to students as they have questions and errors.
 1. **Push Yourself Further**: Provided at the end of each project these are suggestions for students to attempt when they've completed the main task.
 1. **Blog Interview Questions** *(5 min)*: Given to the students to be completed after every other class, these questions are meant to prepare students for interviewing for their first developer positions by demanding them to explain low-level concepts.
 The students will have to do extra research on their own to answer these questions but should use the last 5 mins of class to probe the instructor for direction and clarity.
+1. **Attendance Recording**: At the end of **every** class, the Instructor will share with the students the daily attendance code with the students who will then rate the Pre-Class Homework and In-Class Instruction, give optional comments and submit the daily code to be counted present for the day.

+## Summary

+Every class will be structured this way.
+In your Instructor Observations you'll be able to follow along with the class formula and find time markers in class to help the Instructor manage the class more effectively.

 <!-- @TODO Create and add quiz link @KATIE @DANIEL -->
 ## [Quiz Time](google.com)